hardikparwana/FORESEE/README.md

 ## Experiments for CBF policy based Leader Follower
 We also perform experiments with 2 AION R1 UGV rovers.
 The leader robot is moved manually by the user.
 Gaussian Process(GP) is used to learn the motion of leader as a function of time based on past observations.
 The GP dynamics model is then passed on to the follower that uses this model to predict future and apply our proposed algorithm.

+Each AION UGV is equipped with pixhawk board running custom px4 firmware for unicycle type of velocity control.